 River Tubing with Kids

-This summer, we decided to take our 4, 5, 8 and 10 year old on a similar adventure, with Noblesville just about 30 minutes from our home near downtown Indy, it’s the perfect location for this summer activity.
+One summer, we decided to take our 4, 5, 8, and 10-year-old on a similar adventure, but make it family-friendly.
+Since Noblesville is just about 30 minutes from our home near downtown Indy, it’s the perfect location for this summer activity.

 White River Canoe Company

 This outfitter sits right on the White River and their site is where you’ll start your adventure and end your adventure.
-Pull in to the driveway and check-in at the office.
+Pull into the driveway and check in at the office to get started on your tube rentals.
 Be sure to fill out your waivers online before you arrive to save time and avoid a $5 paper waiver fee.
 Otherwise, you can do this from your phone when you arrive.

-From here, you’ll wait for a school bus to come pick you up and take you upriver to Potter’s Bridge where you’ll begin your journey down the river.
-This is the location that you’ll end up getting out of the river after your tube trip.
-You can also leave one vehicle at this site (River Road Site, 17180 River Road, Noblesville) and then drive yourself to Potter’s Bridge and meet the equipment truck there.
-This is what we did to maintain social distancing.
+From here, you’ll wait for a school bus to come pick you up and take you upriver to Potter’s Bridge where you’ll begin your journey down the river and go tubing.
+This is the location where you’ll end up getting out of the river after your tube trip.
+You can also leave one vehicle at this site (River Road Site, 17180 River Road, Noblesville) and then skip the shuttle services and drive yourself to Potter’s Bridge and meet the equipment truck there.
 Just don’t forget your keys!